varunshenbagaraj/TimeSeriesForecasting---DemandPrediction/README.md

 * Helps us to understand whether to use AR or MA for forecasting
 * Helps us decide how many days to look back to predict the current value

-##### **Note**
----

-*It was not easy to interpret the values of p,d,q from these plots.
+##### **Note** - *It was nearly impossible  to interpret the values of p,d,q from these plots.
 Hence, the rmse error value for the corresponding p,d,q value was computed.
 The p,d,q with the lowest rmse was chosen.*